 Start by hydrating your corn husks in warm water for about an hour.
 Then remove them and place in a bowl for use on assembly line.

 While that is hydrating, heat half of the shredded pork in the red chili sauce.
 Set aside.

 To make the masa, which we like to do in batches, in a stand mixer, fluff up 2/3 cup vegetable shortening, then add 2 cups Masa and 1 1/3 Cup of the reserved cooking liquid from the pork.
 You can substitute chicken or beef broth for the cooking liquid.
 You want the consistency of the masa to be pasty, not too wet and not too dry.
 Pliable.

 Place all the ingredients on a table with something like cutting boards to use as your works space.

 To make the green chili cheese version tamale, take a hydrated corn husk and lay it out on your work space, take a couple of tbsp of the masa mixture and spread it out evenly in a rectangle formation leaving room on both sides.
 Add the pork, green chili and cheese.

-Next fold and roll the corn husk just over the filling and fold the bottom (to hold the filling inside) The tamales are steamed, so place the assembled tamales in a steamer insert as you make them.
-Continue till have enough to steam one batch.
+Next fold and roll the corn husk just over the filling and fold the bottom (to hold the filling inside).
+The tamales are steamed, so place the assembled tamales in a steamer insert as you make them.
+Continue until you have enough to steam one batch.